-Play in 4 Divisions 0-3, 4-9, 10-16, 18-24.
+Play in four Divisions 0-3, 4-9, 10-17, 18-24.

-- 1. One representative from each division from each Upper North Island Association or a player may play in a grade above their own. - 2.
-One substitute from another association allowed per team. - 3.
-American events. - 4.
-Handicaps: to be played on a handicap held on the closing date for the event. - 5. $2\frac{1}{2}$ hr time limits for every game Reg 8. - 6.
-Winning team to receive the A & D Taylor Shield and certificates. - 7.
-AHS cards must be handed to Tournament Manager prior to start. - 8.
+- 1. Upper North Island Associations entering this event must enter a suitably qualified player in each division.
+Players can play in grades higher than their current handicap.
+Two substitutes from another association are allowed per team. - 2.
+American Events. - 3.
+Handicaps.
+To be played on the handicap held on the event's closing date,16/1/21. - 4.
+21/2 hr time limit, plus Regulation 9. - 5.
+Winning team receives the A & D TAYLOR Shield and certificates. - 6.
+AHS cards must be with the tournament Manager prior to the start. - 7.
+DAWSON INTERNATIONAL balls will be used. - QUADWAY hoops will be used at Kensington.
+Championship hoops will be used at Whangarei.
 Nominal hoop dimensions will be set at 3/16 inches.